 Donate now to save lives affected by the world's worst cholera outbreak

 According to the UN Yemen is facing the world's worst cholera outbreak.
-The World Health Organisation (WHO) estimates that as many as 300,000 could be infected by the end of August.
-Over 1,300 people have already died since the onset of the epidemic at the end April.
+Almost 400,000 could be infected by the end of August.
+Over 1,900 people have already died since the onset of the epidemic at the end April.

-Penny Appeal have been working in Yemen since 2014 providing emergency food, water and medical aid following a severe famine in the area and lack of resources due to ongoing conflic.
+Penny Appeal have been working in Yemen since 2014 providing emergency food, water and medical aid following a severe famine in the area and lack of resources due to ongoing conflict.

 We need your help to provide much needed medical treatment for those affected.

 Cholera is a highly contagious bacterial infection spread through contaminated food or water.
 There is a high risk of cholera spreading rapidly in the current situation when clean water supplies are scarce, or have been damaged by conflict.
 Thousands more cases can be expected.
 Cholera is affecting both adults and children.
 It is especially dangerous for children and can kill within hours if untreated.

 The need for medicines is increasing.
 Cholera medicines are available locally.
 However, the Ministry of Health (MOH) does not have the resources to purchase the medicines from private companies and make them available free of cost of the affected people.

 As more and more people are getting affected, the need for hospitalisation and hospital beds is increasing and the current capacity of hospitals in terms of beds is not enough.
 Consequently, people are left without the vital medical assistance they need and are dying.
 Since hospitals do not have enough beds, patients are sharing beds, lying on floors, in gardens and in cars.